2022 All-Ireland Minor Football Championship

 The 2022 All-Ireland Minor Football Championship was the 91st staging of the All-Ireland Minor Football Championship since its establishment by the Gaelic Athletic Association in 1929.
 The championship began on 19 March 2022 and ended on 8 July 2022.

 Meath entered the championship as the defending champions, however, they were beaten in all three of their group stage games in the Leinster Championship.

 The All-Ireland final was played on 8 July 2022 at Dr. Hyde Park in Roscommon, between Galway and Mayo, in what was their first ever meeting in an All-Ireland final but their third meeting in that year's championship.
 Galway won the match by 0-15 to 0-09 to claim their seventh championship title overall and a first title in 15 years.

-Mayo's Ronan Clare was the championship's top scorer with 3-43.
+Mayo's Ronan Clarke was the championship's top scorer with 3-43.